getanwar/message-service/README.md

 _You don't have to use the ObjectId provided here, you can use any valid mongoDB ObjectId._

-The tawk-messages-service exposes the following REST APIs:
+The messages-service exposes the following REST APIs:

 ### Messages